lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the size of the SCHC Fragment Payload does not nicely complement the SCHC Header size in a way that would make the SCHC Fragment a multiple of the L2 Word, then padding bits MUST be added.

-The All-1 SCHC Fragment message MUST be distinguishable by size from a SCHC Sender-Abort message (see {{SenderAbort}}) that has the same T, M and N values.
+The All-1 SCHC Fragment message MUST be distinguishable by size from a SCHC Sender-Abort message (see {{SenderAbort}}) that has the same T, M and N values, even in the presence of padding.
-This is trivially achieved by having the MIC larger than an L2 Word, or by having the Payload larger than an L2 Word.
+This is trivially achieved by having the MIC present and at least the size of an L2 Word, or by having the Payload present and at least the size an L2 Word.
 This is also naturally achieved if the SCHC Sender-Abort Header is a multiple of L2 Words.

 ### SCHC ACK format {#ACK}